 Yes.
 Bangla Health Connect supports you from the first consultation to return, including visa help, travel planning, hospital coordination, and follow-up care.

 No, not all breast tumours are cancerous.
 Many lumps are benign, such as cysts or fibroids.
-It’s important to get checked by a doctor to determine the nature of the tumor.
+It’s important to get checked by a doctor to determine the nature of the tumour.

-Yes.
-Bangla Health Connect works only with Apollo Hospitals, known for their expertise in breast cancer care, advanced technology, and personalised treatment plans.
+Bangla Health Connect connects patients with top hospitals renowned for their expertise in breast cancer care, advanced technology, and personalised treatment plans.

 No. Bangla Health Connect offers Bengali-speaking coordinators to assist you throughout.
-Apollo Hospitals also has support teams trained for international patients.
+So language is not a problem.